-A breast cancer diagnosis can bring on a wide range of emotions including shock, fear, sadness, anger and grief.
+A breast cancer diagnosis can bring on a wide range of emotions.
+You may feel shock, fear, sadness, anger and grief.
 These feelings are normal.

 Some people find a support group or talking to a counselor or therapist helpful in coping with these feelings.